Law Offices of Osas Iyamu, LLC.

 3. Have obtained a General Education Development (GED) certificate, or

-4. Are honorably discharged from the Coast Guard or Armed Forces of the United States.
+4. Have served honorably in the Coast Guard or Armed Forces of the United States and received a discharge.

 What it means to be “In School” For Deferred Action purpose.

-1. Being enrolled in public or private elementary school, junior high or middle school, high school, or secondary school.
+1. Students must be enrolled in a public or private elementary school, junior high or middle school, high school, or secondary school.

-2. Being enrolled in an education, literacy, or career-training program (including vocational training) that is designed to lead to placement in postsecondary education, job training, or employment.
+2. This includes being enrolled in an education, literacy, or career-training program (including vocational training) that is designed to lead to placement in postsecondary education, job training, or employment.

-3. Being enrolled in an education program assisting students either in obtaining a regular high school diploma or its recognized equivalent under state law (including a certificate of completion, certificate of attendance, or alternate award), or in passing a General Educational Development (GED) exam or other equivalent state-authorized exam.
+3. Students must be enrolled in an education program that assists them in obtaining a regular high school diploma or its recognized equivalent under state law, including a certificate of completion, certificate of attendance, or alternate award, or in passing a General Educational Development (GED) exam or another state-authorized equivalent exam.

 Evidence to show an applicant for Deferred Action is currently enrolled in school.